Alice Tait: Career

 In 2006, Tait qualified and competed at the 2006 Commonwealth Games.
 She won bronze in the 50 m and 100 m freestyle behind Libby Lenton and Jodie Henry and in the 50 m butterfly behind Danni Miatke and Jessicah Schipper.
 She combined with Henry, Lenton and Shayne Reese to claim gold in the 4 × 100 m freestyle relay.

 In late 2006, Tait missed selection for the 2007 World Aquatics Championships.
 She was part of the bronze medal-winning Australian team in the 4 × 100 m freestyle relay at the 2008 Summer Olympics.

 In the 2005 Australia Day Honours, Tait was awarded the Medal of the Order of Australia for "service to sport as a Gold Medallist at the Athens 2004 Olympic Games".

 Tait announced her retirement from sports in June 2012.

 Personal life

 Tait is married to the former Scottish Olympic swimmer Gregor Tait.
-Their first child, a boy named Vance Charlie Tait, was born in August 2015.
-In June 2018, they welcomed a second son, Miller Lee Tait.
+Their son was born in August 2015; in June 2018, they had a second.